 Independently if you are in retail, B2C or B2B, to foster a Sales Operation where people are actually the most important component, start by understanding what you are really managing.

-If you identify with this, try encouraging independence, try letting go of the control, a bit and probably most importantly: be prepared to support, encourage and lead a team that makes mistakes.
+If you identify with this, try encouraging independence, try letting go of the control a bit and probably most importantly: be prepared to support, encourage and lead a team that makes mistakes.

-Many Sales Managers are up for challenges, are you?
+Many Sales Managers and leaders are up for challenges, are you?
 If so, test how are you doing with the following bullet points, and grade it, 1-5 (1 if the condition is not present at all, 5 if the condition is totally there), you’d like to get as many 5s as possible.

 Manage expectations.
 We all have expectations, right?
 Probably one of the most confusing things for a team (and for people in general) is not having clear expectations.
 Start providing your team clarity, vision and perspective: Your team needs to understand, what are they doing, why are they doing it, how is it done, how does it look when done correctly, what to do to get back on track, when it should be completed, how long should it take, and similar questions.
 Confusion leads to misaligned goals, disengagement, and ultimately poor performance.

 Manage performance, not results and outcomes.
 Results are literally an output of our actions, and there’s not much really you can do with them.
 What you can do is influence the factors to produce the desired results, and in this context the main factor is your team’s performance.

 Guilty on this one?
 Try using the questions above, on a frequent basis to enable, and facilitate performance.